All tutorials

 Copied

-Convert to 3 word address
+Convert to what3words address

-More information about convert_To_3wa, including returned results is available in the what3words REST API documentation.
+More information about ConvertTo3wa, including returned results is available in the what3words REST API documentation.

 Find the words for (51.484463, -0.195405):